Generic Name: ribavirin (RYE-ba-VIR-in)

 - Avoid drinking alcohol, including beer, wine, and liquor, because it could worsen liver disease.

-- At least 2 reliable forms of effective birth control must be used during treatment by men and women who take ribavirin capsules and for 6 months after ribavirin capsules is stopped.
+- At least 2 reliable forms of effective birth control must be used during treatment by men and women who take ribavirin capsules and for 6 months after ribavirin capsules are stopped.
 Men who take ribavirin capsules should use a condom with spermicide as 1 of the 2 forms of birth control.

 - Children and teenagers who take ribavirin capsules may be at increased risk of suicidal thoughts or actions.
 Adults may also be affected.
 The risk may be greater in patients who have had suicidal thoughts or actions in the past.
 Watch patients who take ribavirin capsules closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood, aggression, anger, anxiety, nervousness, irritable behavior, or any unusual changes in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.